-The first guiding principle of the NHS is that its services should be available to all.25
+The first guiding principle of the NHS is that its services should be available to all.

 But this isn't always the reality.
-So many people who share their stories with us haven't been able to get the right care.
-Often, those who most need support are the least likely to get it, with stark inequalities across geographical areas and social demographics.
+So many people who share their stories with us haven't gotten the right care.
+Those who most need support are often the least likely to get it, with stark inequalities across geographical areas and social demographics.